SharePoint vs. Office 365

 Example of SharePoint 2013/2016

 One crucial development occurred in 2011-2012.
-No, I am not talking about the re-election of Barack Obama, the person I deeply respect and admire.
 Microsoft decided to do what many other companies did at that time and take their applications “to the cloud.”
 What that means is that all the applications are now running off Microsoft servers and are accessible via a website.
 So no longer organizations required to buy any hardware or install anything in their environments.
-All the software became available via any computer with the browser and an internet connection!
+All the software became available via any computer with a browser and an internet connection!